shilpakarumanchi/Avada-e-commerce/README.md

 **Improve the Sales of underperforming items & off-Peak months**: The Bose SoundSport headphones and Apple iPhone have the lowest purchase frequency, and may need further analysis to understand customer preferences.
 It might be useful to assess whether pricing adjustments, new marketing strategies, or promotional efforts are needed to boost their visibility and appeal.
 Given that sales dip between February and June, as well as in October, consider introducing promotions, limited-time offers, or new product launches during these months to stimulate interest and maintain sales momentum.

 ## Product Delivery
-- Measures should be taken to ship the product on the day of purchase, so that delivery time can be reduced by 25%.
+- Steps should be taken to ensure products are shipped on the day of purchase to reduce delivery time by 25%.
+- Discrepancies in shipping times should be investigated, particularly for Samsung Charging Cable in EMEA (9 days) and Apple AirPods Headphones in North America (6 days).

 ## Loyalty Program
 **Focus on Loyalty Program Expansion**: Given that loyalty program customers are now contributing a larger share of sales revenue (53% in 2021 and 55% in 2022), it would be beneficial to further invest in the loyalty program.
 This could include promoting exclusive benefits, offering personalized incentives, or increasing customer engagement to attract more non-loyalty customers to join the program.